 Register directly with an approved course provider.
 The KREC does not sponsor courses.
 ALWAYS use your full legal name (the one that appears on your license), your license number (not the NAR member number), and your residence address.
 Refer to the “Approved Provider Lists” on the KREC Website.

 Q: What is the Kentucky Core Course?

 A: It is a six-hour course developed by the KREC covering the federal, state and common laws relating to real estate.
 Each active licensee is required to complete a Core Course once every four years.
-It is also the required course to reactivate a license from escrow.
+It is also the required course to reactivate a license.
 Two options are now available:

 - The Kentucky Residential Core Course is a six-hour course offered online, via live web cam and in a classroom format.
 This course is available to all licensees.